ActualCassandra/SecuringMultiVendorCloudsPart2/README.md

 ### Labs
 We recommend going through the labs from Part 1 first, as they explain how to setup the various required tenants:
 - [Part 1 Labs](http://aka.ms/securingmvc-repo)

+We are updating Part 1's labs to reflect changes since the event took place, these updates are in the [main labs folder of this repo](/Labs).

 Additionally, the demos will go through connecting AWS and GCP to MDfC, as per these Microsoft documentation pages:
 - [Connecting AWS to MDfC](https://docs.microsoft.com/en-us/azure/defender-for-cloud/quickstart-onboard-aws)